corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-default-evolution.md

 ### Constructor Versioning

-If, over time, multiple non nullable properties are added, then a class will potentially have to be able to deserialize a number of different forms of the class.
+If, over time, multiple non-nullable properties are added, then a class will potentially have to be able to deserialize a number of different forms of the class.
 Being able to select the correct constructor is important to ensure the maximum information is extracted.